 There is an often made claim that for raw stopping power and all-round practicality, disk brakes are best.
-In reality, however, any type of braking system can stop your bike, and the best choice for you may not necessarily be a disc brake.
+In reality, however, any type of braking system can stop your bike, and the best choice for you may not be a disc brake.

 Whether you are comparing callipers with disc brakes, or anything else, a properly-tuned brake will beat a poorly tuned brake, hands down, any day of the week.
 Therefore, it is not only a matter of choosing a certain type of brake: the single most important thing is to keep your brakes well maintained, whatever brake you have.
-And, of course, ultimately your stopping power will be affected by variables like your tires and the conditions on the ground.
+And, of course, your stopping power will also be affected by variables like your tires and the conditions on the ground.

 With all this in mind, we wrote this little article to answer a few FAQs simultaneously.
 You might be shopping for a bike (should you get the one with disc brakes or the other one?).
 You might be considering upgrading or servicing your brakes (we've included some useful tips along the way).
 Or you might just like reading things.
 Whatever it is, here are our thoughts.
 Needless to say, if you want any more guidance from people who know and love bikes, please contact us!